denten-books/plain-text/support/journal-articles/amodern/main.md

 through New York, North Virginia and Ohio; Mumbai, Seoul and Singapore.
 It is concurrently onscreen and off.

 Such texts do not always behave in a way one would naturally expect.
-They engenders spooky action at a distance: unsaved drafts, ghost typing, misfiled documents that forever disappear into the ether.
+They effect spooky action at a distance: unsaved drafts, ghost typing, misfiled documents that forever disappear into the ether.
 They are somewhere, “in storage,” just not where I can find them.
 A simple act of erasure on screen, as when one backspaces over a word written in error, signifies a comparable action in print.
 The erasure is a metaphor, however.
 On disk, it conveys an entirely new set of connotations, not congruent with the action implied on screen.[^4] This incongruence between what you see and what you get can be benign.
 Readers and writers are often interested in handling surface representation alone, on the level of words and ideas.
 In this way, I sometimes tell my students: “I don’t care what edition of the assigned novel you purchase.
 Read any of them and we will figure out the page numbers later.”
 In other contexts, our inability to perceive the mechanics of inscription at depth severely undermines critical acuity.
 Imagine for example a scholar or a journalist who needs to redact unpublished materials in order to protect her sources.
 Surface, metaphoric erasure is insufficient for these purposes.
 Words erased on screen persevere through deeper structures on disk and among remote servers, making them susceptible to malicious breach or state-sponsored surveillance.
-To guarantee anonymity we want to destroy all copies of the text, literally not just metaphorically.
+To guarantee anonymity, we want to destroy all copies of the text, literally not just metaphorically.
 But how and where?

 The affordances of laminate text depend not only on the medium, but also on the contexts of its reception.
 The same "source text" may be transformed according to its geography or the identity of its reader.
-A texts change hands they change themselves.
+As texts change hands they change themselves.
 A digital document may respond to a reader's location, gender, age, ethnicity, or immigration status.
 Think of an online newspaper, where the very composition of headlines and stories is routinely tailored to individual readers.
 Such dynamic inscriptions contain rules of their own transformation.
 Content and code intertwine to produce an amalgamated artifact, designed for remote content control.
 An electronic “online” book implies a socialized environment, even when consumed in intimacy.
-Friends, advertisers, censors, and intelligence agents are always potentially present, in part because digital text is always in perpetual motion: moving past and through multiple infrastructures on the way to the iris.
+Friends, advertisers, censors, and intelligence agents are potentially present, in part because digital text is in perpetual motion: moving past and through multiple infrastructures on the way to the iris.

 The chain of transmission is difficult to reconstitute.
 Governments that monitor reading habits by judicial means prosecute those who express